deoxyribonucleic-acid/SelfSup_DeBayer/readme.md

 Project for Umich ECE 556 *Image Processing* WN 2025
 ## Getting Started
-- For installing the environment and train the model, please run the command twice
+- For installing the environment and training the model, please run the command twice

   ```shell
   bash train_grbg.sh
   ```
-- For testing the mode, please run the command
+- For testing the model, please run the command

   ```shell
   bash test_grbg.sh